TYO

 • What is the most popular airline offering Business Class flights to Tokyo?

-Among KAYAK users, Korean Air is the most popular airline offering Business Class seats on flights to Tokyo.
+Among KAYAK users, China Airlines is the most popular airline offering Business Class seats on flights to Tokyo.

 • Which airlines offer Business Class tickets on flights to Tokyo?

 Traveling to Tokyo and want to offer yourself a Business Class experience?
-Depending on the origin, the following airlines offer seats in Business Class: Korean Air, China Airlines, Cathay Pacific and ANA.
+Depending on the origin, the following airlines offer seats in Business Class: China Airlines, Singapore Airlines, Cathay Pacific and Philippine Airlines.

 • How does KAYAK find such good deals on Business Class tickets to Tokyo?